lab-Spectral/BookCreator/README.md

 ### Editions

-Preparo is available in two editions:
+BookCreator is available in two editions:
-- BookCreator Community Edition (CE) released under the AGPL license, free to use and modify.
+- Community Edition (CE) released under the AGPL license, free to use and modify.
-- BookCreator Enterprise Edition (EE) includes additional features and official support.
+- Enterprise Edition (EE) includes additional features and official support.
 A commercial license is required.

 ### Licensing
 See the [LICENSE](LICENSE) file for details on licensing.